spacetj/tejasc.com/content/posts/2021-02-12--cnpr-part1/index.md

 ## Principles

-Stability and Realiability is the first 2 production readiness principles mentioned in the book.
+Stability and Reliability is the first 2 production readiness principles mentioned in the book.

 > Stability: Development, deployment and adoption of new technologies do not give rise to instability across the larger microservice ecosystem.
 Susan J. Fowler